Appdynamics/cloudfoundry-firehose-monitoring-extension/README.md

 ## Installation ##

-1. Run "mvn clean install" and find the FirehoseMonitor-<version>.zip file in the "target" folder.
-You can also download the FirehoseMonitor-<version>.zip from [AppDynamics Exchange][].
+1. Run "mvn clean install" and find the PCFMonitor-<version>.zip file in the "target" folder.
+You can also download the PCFMonitor-<version>.zip from [AppDynamics Exchange][].
-2. Unzip as "FirehoseMonitor" and copy the "FirehoseMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`
+2. Unzip as "PCFMonitor" and copy the "PCFMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`

 # Configuration ##

 Note : Please make sure to not use tab (\t) while editing yaml files.
 You may want to validate the yaml file using a [yaml validator](http://yamllint.com/)

-1. Configure the Cloud Foundry instances by editing the config.yaml file in `<MACHINE_AGENT_HOME>/monitors/FirehoseMonitor/`.
+1. Configure the Cloud Foundry instances by editing the config.yaml file in `<MACHINE_AGENT_HOME>/monitors/PCFMonitor/`.
 2. Below is the default config.yaml

 ```